Product Design and Technology Units 1 and 2

 - learn about the factors that influence design

-- use design thinking as you work through the Product design process:
+- use design thinking as you work through the product design process to:

-- analyse the existing product (Unit 1) or research a theme or movement (Unit 2)
+- analyse an existing product or research a theme or movement

-- write a design brief and create relevant evaluation criteria for a product’s redesign (Unit 1) and for a team approach (Unit 2)
+- write a design brief and create relevant evaluation criteria for a product’s redevelopment (Unit 1)

-- complete relevant research; draw and model ideas; plan your time, materials, safety and construction methods for the most suitable design and in Unit 2 seek feedback from others.
+- complete relevant research; draw and model ideas; plan your time, materials, safety and construction methods for the most suitable design and seek feedback from others.

 What skills do you need?